opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
-<td><p>Despawns the targeted GOs and respawn after "respawnTime" seconds (important: this overrides [gameobject.spawntimesecs](gameobject.md#spawntimesecs)!).
+<td><p>Despawns the targeted GOs and respawn after "respawnTime" seconds (important: if >0 this overrides [gameobject.spawntimesecs](gameobject.md#spawntimesecs)!).
 If the GO starts despawned (spawntimesecs is negative) the "respawnTime" value is ignored.
 If "playDespawnAnim" is 1 the GO is playing its despawn animation.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_CUSTOM_TALK</p></td>